 These financial statements have been prepared using accounting principles applicable to a going concern which assumes the Company will continue in operation for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of business rather than through a process of forced liquidation.
 Different bases of measurement may be appropriate if the Company is not expected to continue operations for the foreseeable future.
-As at March 31, 2022 the Company had not advanced its exploration and evaluation assets to commercial production and is not able to finance day to day activities through operations.
-The Company has incurred operating losses since inception and at March 31, 2022, had an accumulated deficit of \$12,042,911.
+As at March 31, 2023 the Company had not advanced its exploration and evaluation assets to commercial production and is not able to finance day to day activities through operations.
+The Company has incurred operating losses since inception and at March 31, 2023, had an accumulated deficit of \$12,650,830.
 The Company expects to incur further losses in the development of its business, which indicates that a material uncertainty exists that may cast significant doubt about the Company's ability to continue as a going concern.

 The Company's continuation as a going concern is dependent upon the successful results from its mineral property exploration activities and its ability to attain profitable operations and generate funds there from and/or raise equity capital or borrowings sufficient to meet current and future obligations.
 Management intends to finance operating costs over the next twelve months from proceeds of private placements of its common shares.
+There can be no assurance that the Company will be able to raise the funds as needed or at the terms expected.
+Further discussion of liquidity risk is included in note 12.

 These financial statements do not include any adjustments relating to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue in existence.
+These adjustments may be material.